zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 library(SamplingStrata)
 ```

-Lastly, the TSP package was imported to calculate the shortest path
-that visits each station.
+Lastly, the TSP package is used to calculate the shortest path that visits each station through the travelling salesperson problem.

 ```
 library(TSP)